reTHINK-project/use-cases/docs/D1.1/business processes/hyperty-life-cycle.md

 **Output**

-•	Hyperty Design Metadata with detailed specification of the Hyperty and associated tests
+•	Hyperty Metadata with description of the Hyperty

-**Automation analysis**

-Semi-automation may be possible with assisting tools providing advanced search features on existing Hyperties Metadata design catalogue.
-Full automation is possible in case there is no need to develop a new Hyperty.

-### Hyperty Implementation

-The Developer validates Hyperty Design Metadata and develops the Hyperty by reusing as much as possible existing Hyperties source code that may be extended or cloned as a development starting point.

-**Input**

-•	Hyperty Design Metadata
-•	Hyperty Catalogue

-**Output**

-•	Hyperty Artifacts including source code, test cases and hyperty configuration data
+•	Hyperty Artifacts including source code, test cases and testing reports, hyperty configuration requirements and data
 •	Updated Hyperty Catalogue

 **Automation analysis**

 Semi-automation may be possible with assisting tools providing advanced search features on existing Hyperty catalogue.
 Full automation may also be possible depending on the Hyperty complexity by reusing reusable Hyperty components (to be validated in T3.4).

-### Hyperty Testing

-Hyperty is tested according to executable test cases provided during Hyperty implementation.
-As soon as all test cases are successful, the Hyperty is submitted to be approved by the Service Provider.

-**input**

-* Hyperty artifacts including executable test cases

-**output**

-* testing reports

-**Automation analysis**

-Full automation of Hyperty testing should be possible.

 ### Hyperty Provisioning